 - All this time, the plate team are getting swarmed by adds, but three people should be enough to handle it.
 Orb-generating and add-clearing Supers are recommended here, as are Warlock rifts for healing.
 Prioritise the standard liberators, and don't be afraid to bring out the big guns if they get too close.

 - Once the first banner is in the plate, Councillors will spawn around the door you're trying to unlock.
 The defending team should deal with them as and when you're told they appear - call out if necessary, to make sure someone's on it.

 - The banner team now go to kill the next standard bearer - send another runner from the defence team to help, if necessary.
 It might be a good idea to send someone who has a Super or lots of power ammo.
 A runner brings the banner back to the plate while the standard team moves on to the last sigil.
 Repeat one more time and you're done.

 Leviathan raid: Royal Pools

 You can expose them by standing on the four outer plates for long enough.
 You'll know you're making progress because the chains at each outer plate will slow and eventually stop, whereas they'll gradually reset whenever you're not on the corresponding plate.
-The damage phase begins when all four chains are stopped; a Force of Will buff will activate on the central plate, which enables you to damage the censers.
+The damage phase begins when all four chains are stopped, which is signalled by a bell toll and locks engaging on each chain.
+A Force of Will buff will then appear on the central plate, which enables you to damage the censers.

-Staying alive on the plates is the challenge, given the toxic water, and the regular appearance of powerful Gladiator reskins named Bathers at each outer plate.
+Staying alive on the plates is the challenge, given the toxic water, and the regular appearance of powerful Gladiator reskins named Bathers.
 Also, your revives are limited, and if you leave anyone dead for 25 seconds, you all wipe.
 (This restriction is applied in each of the raid's following arenas.
 Yeah.)